sotnir/NENAH-BIDS/dMRI/README.md

 To be called with the desired output-space (e.g. diffusion (dwi) or anatomical (anat)).

 Inputs: The combined segmentation `aparc+aseg_gmfix.mif.gz` from `combine_segmentations.sh`.
-Outputs: A 5TT image with accompanying files for visualisation, output in either `derivatives/dMRI/sub-ID/dwi/5tt` or `derivatives/dMRI/sub-ID/anat/5tt`.
+Outputs: A 5TT image with accompanying files for visualisation and a mask of the gray and white matter interface, output in either `derivatives/dMRI/sub-ID/dwi/5tt` or `derivatives/dMRI/sub-ID/anat/5tt`.

 ```
 5tt